Attack (1956 film): Plot

 Europe 1944: Fox company (call sign "Fragile Fox") is a US Army National Guard infantry unit based in a Belgian town near the front line.
 They are led by Captain Erskine Cooney (Eddie Albert), who appears to be better at handling red tape than combat.
 When Lieutenant Joe Costa (Jack Palance) sends a squad to take a pillbox, Cooney agrees to provide covering fire but freezes at the critical moment leading to the slaughter of Costa's squad, and the off-screen death of Lt.
 Ned Lathrop, another company officer who had attempted to rescue the squad.

 The executive officer, Lt.
 Harold Woodruff (William Smithers, in his first credited screen role), is the "voice of reason" who tries to keep the peace between Cooney and Costa.
 Woodruff approaches battalion commander Lieutenant Colonel Clyde Bartlett (Lee Marvin), who is a career officer intent on leveraging Cooney's family ties for political gain when the war ends.
 When Woodruff tries to appeal to Bartlett's honour and claims that Cooney is not capable of leading the unit and should be reassigned to a desk job, Bartlett dismisses him.
-Woodruff is promised that the war is coming to an end and it is highly unlikely that the platoon will ever see combat again.
+Woodruff is promised that the war is coming to an end and it is highly unlikely that the company will ever see combat again.
 It is well known that Cooney owes his position to Bartlett, who has known the Cooney family since he was a 14-year-old clerk in the office of Cooney's father, a politically powerful judge.
 The judge's influence could be very useful to Bartlett's post-war political ambitions.

 When the Germans launch the Battle of the Bulge, Bartlett orders Cooney to seize the town of La Nelle.
 Woodruff recommends a two-pronged attack but is over-ruled by Cooney who orders Costa to lead a reconnaissance mission.
 Costa agrees, provided that both Cooney and Woodruff promise to send reinforcements if his squads encounter heavy resistance.
 As the platoon approaches La Nelle, the men come under fire - the town, as it turns out, is strongly held by German troops backed up by mortars and tanks.

 Most of Costa's platoon are killed or wounded.
 He and the survivors (Platoon Sergeant Tolliver, Private First Class Bernstein, Pfc.
 Ricks and Pvt, Snowden) take refuge in a farmhouse.
 When Costa calls for reinforcements, Cooney ignores his request and begins drinking.
 Costa and his men capture a German SS officer and a soldier.
 But when tanks start shelling the house, he has no choice but to retreat.
 He furiously tells Woodruff over the radio to warn Cooney that he's "coming back!"